rutar-academic/rutar.org/README.md

 zola build
 ```
 from the root of the project generates the folder `public`, which is the static webpage.
+This site is currently prepared for [Zola 13.0](https://github.com/getzola/zola/releases/tag/v0.13.0).

 It is convenient to validate the output HTML for errors: here is a fish function to do this.
 ```fish
 function validate_html --argument path